 The personality of a Rottsky will be very affectionate, loving, loyal, and protective of its own.
 Huskies by nature, make terrible guard dogs and are not aggressive or aloof to strangers.
 The Rottweiler, on the other hand, is regarded as one of the best guard dog breeds today.
 The Rottsky typically falls in the middle with a nice balance.

-Huskies are smarter than what they’re given credit for, and Rottweilers are just smart!
+Huskies are smarter than what they’re given credit for, and Rottweilers, well, they are just smart!
 The Husky Rottweiler mix can be trained to a very high level, but the training process will prove to be difficult.
 The stubbornness of the Husky will challenge you in many ways!

 (males are typically heavier)